Maximizing Muscle Growth with Upper Lower Split Training

 How does upper lower split training maximize muscle growth?

-Upper lower split training allows for more volume and intensity on specific muscle groups, as each muscle group is trained twice a week.
-This can lead to greater muscle stimulation and ultimately, muscle growth.
+Upper lower split training allows for more volume and intensity on specific muscle groups, as each muscle group is typically trained twice a week.
+This can lead to greater muscle stimulation and ultimately, muscle growth, especially when paired with progressive overload.

 What are some examples of upper body exercises in an upper lower split training routine?